 7.6.
 The total area of Harlow Marsh Local Nature Reserve is 13.77 Ha.
 The Reserve consists of three sites - Maymeads Marsh, Marshgate Springs and Parndon Moat Marsh which provides a range of wetland habitats.
 The "Town Park - Stort Valley Meadows - Wildflower Meadow Project" aims to redress some of the loss of flower-rich grassland.
 The project has been carried out in two parts.
-Part 1. consisting of the restoration of about half the meadow plus ar Source: Natural England or the meadow, has been funded by a £10,000 grant from the Tesco Bags of Help scheme which is administered by Groundwork UK.
+Part 1, consisting of the restoration of about half the meadow plus an interpretation board for the meadow, has been funded by a £10,000 grant from Source: Natural England :heme which is administered by Groundwork UK.
 Part 2, restoring the remainder of the meadow, was contributed to by Harlow Council and funded by a private donation.
 The total value of Parts 1 and 2 is £18,200.